 5. What does a good application look like?

 Applicants should explicitly state how their proposed courses and lesson plans will capitalize upon the opportunities of the study abroad location, make use of local resources, and be enhanced specifically by that location.
 Please attach a modified course description incorporating these ideas for each course you propose to teach (limit of 125 words).
 Applicants should demonstrate enthusiasm for the study abroad program, and maintain realistic expectations as far what can and cannot be accomplished in one semester, student behavior, the faculty role in the international setting, etc. Specifically consider the following:

 - Tailor your proposal to indicate how your proposed lesson plans adapt especially well to the specific location.
-What is the value added to the student for taking these classes in Paris or Florence as opposed to locally?
+What is the value added to the student for taking these classes in Paris or Ireland as opposed to locally?

 - Classes selected must be able to recruit students, and offer them a variety of options so they can put together a full schedule of transferable classes during their semester abroad.
 If you are proposing a summer program, make sure the proposed destination and courses are attractive to students, safe, and logistically doable without too much expense.

 - Demonstrate the willingness and ability to actively recruit students for the program, and include any innovative or unique ideas for recruitment.

 6. How many classes will I be expected to teach?

 Faculty teach three discipline-specific courses and an inter-disciplinary Life and Culture course, for a total of 80 percent load during the semester abroad.
 The remaining 20 percent is fulfilled the semester before teaching abroad, during which time the instructor is responsible for recruiting students into the program.
 Faculty are expected to arrange recruitment meetings in conjunction with the Study Abroad office and utilize other recruitment tools (e.g., Facebook, classroom visits) to build enrollment in the program.
 (Please see information on How to Recruit Students.)